oacore/mozsprint-repo-template/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to CORE @ Mozilla Global Sprint 2017

-Add a bit of welcome and cheer at the top
+Thank you for your interest!

->Thank you for your interest in contributing to [Project] :tada:!
+CORE is aggregating 70 million research outputs and 7 million full text, we need your help to unleash the power of Open Access :)

-Restart your project vision here.
-Redundancy is your friend
+We are looking for developer, data scientists, text miners, designers and testers to exploit as much as you want our dataset and APIs to increase the use and the visibility of Open Access in the world.
->[Project] is ...
+We have a list of ideas in the [issues](../../issues) section to get you started.
+Feel free to add more and more ideas to the issue tracker if you want.

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+In the following weeks we will continue making the issues growing with content and ideas.

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+>This documents is a set of guidelines for contributing to CORE @ Mozilla Global Sprint 2017 on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 If your guide is long, consider adding a table of contents.